janetzki/Clinical-Trial-Management-Using-Blockchain-Technology/README.md

 ### As a Patient
 Note that the following steps require to interact with MetaMask.
-- Click "Generate keys" to generate a new key pair and store it at a save location.
+- Click "Generate keys" to generate a new key pair and store the secret key at a safe location.
+The public key is stored on the blockchain and will be loaded when you refresh the window.
+You need to re-enter the secret key manually.
 - Click "Browse" to select a medical record.
 Examples can be found in `examples/medical records/`.
 Click "Upload medical record" to upload it to the platform.
 - Click "Show records" to see a list of the hash pointers to your uploaded records.
 Open the link in a new window to see the encrypted content.
 Click "Decrypt" to see its original content.
 - You can grant access to a medical professional, who already has a key pair.
 If not, first login as a medical professional as described below.
 Then enter its blockchain address into the text field and click "Grant access".
-In MetaMask, you can choose for which files you want to provide access rights.
+In MetaMask, you can choose for which files you want to grant access rights.

 ### As a Medical Professional
 Note that you need to switch your blockchain account in MetaMask to login as another user.
+This works best with two different browsers.
-- Generate a key pair and store it at a save location.
+- Like for the patient, generate a key pair and store the secret key at a safe location.
+- Enter the blockchain address of a patient that granted access to their medical records.
-- Click "Show records" to see a full list of all medical records you have access to.
+- Click "Show records" to see a full list of all medical records for this patient you have access to.
 You can use "Decrypt" and the link in the same way as the owner of the record.

 <br></br>